wareya/BBAE/Readme.md

 ## Current status

 BBAE has a reference implementation that can compile and run basic textual programs, which have a format that looks like the following (a partial pi calculation program).

-Various important features outside of small tests like these are not yet implemented.
+The compiler is largely unfinished, and is missing a lot of important instructions and optimizations.

 ```rs
 func main returns f64